Generative AI in Finance Services - 10 Proven Use Cases

 A few key areas where we’re seeing institutions leverage synthetic data generation are:

-- Build in-house machine learning models: Financial services institutions can use synthetic data generated by Generative AI to build and train in-house machine learning (ML) models without the constraints of limited or sensitive real-world data.
-This enables the development of robust, predictive models for a wide range of applications, from customer behavior prediction and personalized service offerings to optimizing trading strategies and operational efficiencies.
+• Build in-house machine learning models: Financial services institutions can use synthetic data generated by Generative AI to build and train in-house machine learning models without exposing limited or sensitive real-world data.

 INDUSTRY EXAMPLE: